Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: Narrow cylinder

-\begin{lemma}\mylabel{lem:concentric} Let $G$ be a graph in a surface $\Sigma$ with rings $\RR$, such that $G$ is $\RR$-critical and every $(\le\!4)$-cycle is non-contractible.
-Let $K_0$ be a cycle in $G$ of length at most seven surrounding a ring $R$, let $C$ be the cuff incident with $R$ and let $\Delta$ be the closed disk in $\Sigma+\hat{C}$ bounded by $K_0$.
-In this situation, at most $10|K_0|$ edges of $G$ drawn outside of $\Delta$ are incident with $(\le\!7)$-cycles surrounding $R$ that are incomparable with $K_0$. \end{lemma} \begin{proof} Let $X$ be the set of edges drawn outside of $\Delta$ that are incident with $(\le\!7)$-cycles surrounding $R$ and incomparable with $K_0$.
-Initially, we give each edge of $X$ charge $1$ and all the edges of $K_0$ charge $0$.
-Next, we aim to move the charge from $X$ to $K_0$.
+\begin{lemma}\mylabel{lem:concentric} Let $G$ be a graph in a surface $\Sigma$ with rings $\RR$, such that $G$ is $\RR$-critical, every $(\le\!4)$-cycle is non-contractible, and no $\Theta$-subgraph of $G$ with at most $12$ vertices is essential.
+Let $K_0$ be a cycle in $G$ of length at most seven surrounding a ring $R$, let $C$ be the cuff incident with $R$ and let $\Delta$ be the closed disk in $\Sigma+\widehat{C}$ bounded by $K_0$.
+In this situation, at most $10|K_0|$ edges of $G$ drawn outside of $\Delta$ are incident with $(\le\!7)$-cycles surrounding $R$ that are incomparable with $K_0$. \end{lemma} \begin{proof} Let $X$ be the set of edges drawn outside of $\Delta$ that belong to $(\le\!7)$-cycles surrounding $R$ which are incomparable with $K_0$.
+Let us define a mapping $\xi$ from $X$ to faces of $G$ as follows.